-The optional credit rating in section GC 16(5) and (11) allows a New Zealand borrower to apply a credit rating to an amount of their related party borrowing that is the same as that implied from significant third party borrowing by a member of their New Zealand group.
+The optional credit rating in section GC 16(5) and (11) allows a New Zealand borrower to apply a credit rating to an amount of their related party borrowing that is the same as that implied from significant1 third party borrowing by a member of their New Zealand group.
 For a borrower that could use the default credit rating the optional credit rating would be consistent with this; however, this option is available for all borrowers, including insuring or lending persons, with cross-border related borrowing and third party debt.

-The optional credit rating allows the credit rating of a cross-border related borrowing to be set under the same credit rating that can be implied from third party long-term senior unsecured debt.
-This is based on the same principle as the third party exceptions used for disregarded features and described below.
-As with the disregarded features exception the optional credit rating can be used for cross-border related borrowing with a principal of up to four times the third party debt - this restriction is to prevent a borrower using a small amount of expensive third party debt to justify a full deduction for the interest on a large amount of expensive related party debt.
+The optional credit rating allows the credit rating of a cross-border related borrowing to be set under the same credit rating that can be implied from third party long-term senior debt.
+This is based on the same principle as the third-party exceptions used for disregarded features and described below.
+As with the disregarded features exception the optional credit rating can be used for cross-border related borrowing with a principal of up to four times the third-party debt - this restriction is to prevent a borrower using a small amount of expensive third party debt to justify a full deduction for the interest on a large amount of expensive related party debt.

-The focus on unsecured debt only is intended to be favourable to taxpayers as this debt represents the credit risk of the borrower as a whole compared with secured debt which represents some reduction in credit risk by virtue of the secured lenders preferential ranking relative to the unsecured lenders in the event of a default.
-Usually a well secured loan will have an interest rate that implies a higher credit rating than that of the lower ranking debt of the entity, such as unsecured or subordinated debt.
-Where a borrower has both secured and unsecured third party borrowing it would be appropriate for the optional credit rating to be based on the lower credit rating implied by the unsecured debt.
+Usually a well secured loan will have an interest rate that implies a higher credit rating than that of the lower ranking debt of the entity, such as subordinated or even unsecured debt.
+Where a borrower has both secured and unsecured third party borrowing it would be appropriate for the optional credit rating to be based on the lower credit rating implied by the unsecured debt up to the four times limit.